Ireland ends abortion ban as 'quiet revolution' transforms country

 “For him (his son), it’s a different Ireland that we’re moving onto.
 It’s an Ireland that is more tolerant, more inclusive and where he can be whatever he wants without fear of recrimination,” said Colm O’Riain, a 44-year-old teacher with his son Ruarai, who was born 14 weeks premature in November.

-A spokesman for an anti-abortion umbrella group Save The 8th John McGuirk conceded there was “no prospect” the country’s abortion ban, imposed in a 1983 referendum, would be retained.
+Anti-abortion activists conceded defeat early on Saturday as their opponents expressed astonishment at the scale of their victory.
+Lawmakers who campaigned for a “No” vote said they would not seek to block the government’s legislation.

-“What Irish voters did yesterday is a tragedy of historic proportions,” Save The 8th said.
+“What Irish voters did yesterday is a tragedy of historic proportions,” the Save The 8th group said.
 “However, a wrong does not become a right simply because a majority support it.”

-Voters were asked if they wish to scrap the amendment, which gives an unborn child and its mother equal rights to life.
+Voters were asked to scrap the constitutional amendment, which gives an unborn child and its mother equal rights to life.
 The consequent prohibition on abortion was partly lifted in 2013 for cases where the mother’s life was in danger.

-The country’s largest newspaper, the Irish Independent described the result as “a massive moment in Ireland’s social history”.
+The largest newspaper, the Irish Independent described the result as “a massive moment in Ireland’s social history”.

-Campaigners for change, wearing “Repeal” jumpers and “Yes” badges, gathered at the main Dublin count center, many in tears and hugging each other.
+Campaigners for change, wearing “Repeal” jumpers and “Yes” badges, gathered at count centers, many in tears and hugging each other.
+Others sang songs in the sunshine outside the main Dublin results center as they awaited the official result.

+The large crowd cheered Varadkar as he took to the stage to thank them for “trusting women and respecting their choices”.

-“Yes” campaigners argued that with over 3,000 women traveling to Britain each year for terminations - a right enshrined in a 1992 referendum - and others ordering pills illegally online, abortion is already a reality in Ireland.
+“Yes” campaigners had argued that with over 3,000 women traveling to Britain each year for terminations - a right enshrined in a 1992 referendum - and others ordering pills illegally online, abortion was already a reality in Ireland.

 Reform in Ireland also raised the prospect that women in Northern Ireland, where abortion is still illegal, may start traveling south of the border.